Darmstadt, Germany (ots/PRNewswire) - Not intended for UK/U.S. based media

-Investment in the initiative builds on Merck's commitment to rewarding innovation and creative thinking that could further advance the field of medicine, and begins a new chapter for global oncology innovation.
-Since 2014, the company has awarded a total of EUR4 million to further research in oncology through the Grant for Oncology Innovation award, which has engaged over 1,000 investigators worldwide, generated 12 winning research proposals from leading academic institutions, and generated seven high impact manuscripts.
+Merck is committed to rewarding innovation and new thinking that could further advance the field of medicine.
+Since 2014, the company has awarded a total of EUR4 million to further research in oncology through the Grant for Oncology Innovation award.
 More information about the program can be found online at: http://www.grantforoncologyinnovation.org

 All Merck Press Releases are distributed by e-mail at the same time they become available on the Merck Website.
 Please go to http://www.merckgroup.com/subscribe to register online, change your selection or discontinue this service.

 Merck is a leading science and technology company in healthcare, life science and performance materials.
 Around 50,000 employees work to further develop technologies that improve and enhance life - from biopharmaceutical therapies to treat cancer or multiple sclerosis, cutting-edge systems for scientific research and production, to liquid crystals for smartphones and LCD televisions.
 In 2016, Merck generated sales of EUR 15.0 billion in 66 countries.

 Founded in 1668, Merck is the world's oldest pharmaceutical and